Charles Edward, Duke of Saxe-Coburg and Gotha: Early involvement with the Nazi Party

 From 1929 onward, Charles Edward provided financial support to the Nazi Party.
 In 1932, Callenberg Castle was renovated with a Swastika added to a tower.
 The former duke was attracted by the party's militarism and anti-communism.
 Hitler had also expressed opposition to the expropriation of royal property.
 Charles Edward was a useful ally for the Nazis in the period before they gained power, with extensive links in Franconia and across Germany.

 In 1929, his support contributed to Coburg becoming the first town in Germany to elect a Nazi Party council.
 The election had taken place due to a dispute about a Nazi supporter being dismissed from his job for attacking Jews.
 Charles Edward's visits to Nazi party events were covered in the local press, increasing the party's profile and prestige.
 Following the election of the Nazi Party locally in 1929, politically motivated violence against their opponents became common and tolerated by the local police.
 The Jewish population of Coburg also experienced growing amounts of physical abuse and discrimination.
 Rushton writes that the former duke's publicly expressed beliefs and financial support contributed to the growth of hatred towards Jewish people in Coburg and Germany as a whole.
-It was widely known that Charles Edward and his wife were antisemitic.
+A newspaper, published by a German-Jewish organisation, reported in 1929 that Charles Edward and his wife had expressed antisemitic views and held membership of organisations that wished for Jews to be forced out of Germany.
 According to Rushton, Charles Edward would have been aware of the violent behaviour of the movements he was involved in but never objected.
 The First World War had convinced him of the merits of political violence.

 The former duke and Waldemar Pabst established the "Society for Studying Fascism" in 1931.
-The organisation was meant to design a plan for governing Germany based on the example of Italian fascism.
+The organisation was intended to design a plan for governing Germany based on the example of Italian fascism.
 Mussolini's dictatorship interested Charles Edward and others like him.
 It seemed to them that fascism was a method of running a country which could merge the traditional aristocracy and a new elite.
 The former duke was elected leader of the National Klub in 1932.
 This was a social club which had a membership largely composed of businessmen who disliked the postwar system of government.
 He encouraged them to join the Nazi Party and by the end of the year 70% had done so.
 Also in 1932, he took part in the creation of the Harzburg Front, through which the German National People's Party and other groups with similar views became associated with the Nazi Party.
-He also publicly called on voters to support Hitler in the presidential election of 1932.
+He also publicly endorsed Hitler in the presidential election of 1932.
 While the Nazi party lost that election across Germany, they won in Coburg.